-Each node in top-level Chord has a predecessor and successor vector, holding the IP addresses of the superpeers of the predecessor and successor group in the ring, respectively.
-Each finger is also a vector.
-The routing table of a top-level Chord with two superpeers per group is shown in Figure 2 (right).
+Each node in top-level Chord has a predecessor and successor vector (instead of a pointer).
+The vectors hold the IP addresses of the superpeers of the predecessor and successor group in the ring, respectively.
+Each finger is also a vector, which holds the IP addresses of the superpeers of another group an the ring.
+The routing table of a top-level Chord group is shown in Figure 5.

 The population of groups in the top-level overlay network is expected to be rather stable.
 However, individual superpeers may fail and disconnect the top-level Chord ring.
 When the identity of the superpeers S_i of a group g_i changes, the new superpeers eagerly update the vectors of the predecessor and successor groups.
 This guarantees that each group has an up-to-date view of its neighboring groups and that the ring is never disconnected.

-Fingers improve the lookup performance, but are not necessary for successfully routing requests.
-We lazily update the finger tables when we detect that they contain invalid references (similarly to the lazy update of the fingers in regular Chord rings [1]).
+Fingers improve the lookup performance, but are not necessary for successfully routing requests (a request can always be routed by following the successor pointers until it reaches its destination.
+However, this routing leads to O(P)hops to reach the destination).
+Therefore, when the superpeers S_i of a group g_i change, we do not immediately update the fingers that point to g_i .
+Instead, we lazily update the finger tables when we detect that they contain invalid references (similarly to the lazy update of the fingers in regular Chord rings [1]).
 It is worth noticing that the regular Chord must perform a lookup operation to find a lost finger.
 Due to the redundancy that our multiple superpeer approach provides, we can choose without delay another superpeer in the finger vector for the same group.

-To route a request to a group pointed to by a vector (successor or finger), we choose a random IP address from the vector and forward the request to that superpeer, thus balancing load among superpeers.
+To route a request to a group pointed to by a vector (successor or finger), we choose a random IP address from the vector and forward the request to that superpeer.
+When groups have more than one superpeer, this load balancing strategy avoids overloading specific nodes or communication links, and increases the scalability of the system.

-4.2 Lookup Latency with Hierarchical Chord
+4.3 Lookup Latency with Hierarchical Chord

 In this section, we quantify the improvement of lookup latency due to the hierarchical organization of the peers.
-To this end, we compare the lookup performance of the flat Chord and a two-tier hierarchical DHT in which Chord is used for the top level overlay, and arbitrary DHTs are used for the bottom level overlays.
+To this end, we compare the lookup performance of two DHTs.
+The first DHT is the flat Chord DHT.
+The second DHT is a two-tier hierarchy in which Chord is used for the top level overlay, and arbitrary DHTs are used for the bottom level overlays.
 For each bottom level group, we only suppose that the peers in the group are topologically close so that intra-group lookup delays are negligible.
+We shall show that the hierarchical DHT can significantly reduce the lookup latency, owing to the heterogeneous availabilities of the peers and the reduction of nodes in the Chord ring.